 Hi there!
-I’m currently a digital video journalist at CNBC, based in New York City.
-I pitch, report, shoot, and edit 1 to 6 minute videos on entrepreneurship, personal finance, and breaking business news for CNBC.com and CNBC social channels.
+I’m a digital video journalist at CNBC, based in New York City.
+I report, shoot, edit and occasionally host 1 to 12 minute videos on entrepreneurship, personal finance, careers, wealth and lifestyle for CNBCMakeIt.com and CNBC social channels.

 Previously, I was a beat reporter covering residential real estate for a local business publication, the Los Angeles Business Journal.
 This role really advanced my critical foundational reporter chops.

 And in 2016, I collaborated with Southern California public television, KCET, to report, shoot, edit, and host a 12-part Facebook video series on business economics topics for millennials called #SheMeansBusiness.

 I graduated in May 2016 with my masters in journalism from USC, on a full-tuition scholarship.
 During that time, I was chosen as one of 15 students across the undergrad and grad programs to report, shoot and edit for ABC News and Diane Sawyer’s “American Dream” special.